Trunk roads in Wales: Under Welsh Parliamentary control

 Neath Port Talbot County Borough Council and Gwynedd Council manage and maintain the trunk road network on behalf of the Transport and Strategic Regeneration division of the Welsh Government for SWTRA and NMWTRA respectively.

 In March 2002, the Welsh Government developed their Trunk Road Forward Programme.
 The programme listed plans for major improvements and new road schemes.

 Following the 2004 review of the Welsh Government's transport policy in 2004, they updated the list for major improvements and new road schemes.
 In December 2008 the Trunk Road Forward Programme was again updated due to the pledges made in the One Wales the Labour Party and Plaid Cymru.

 As of April 2019, out of a total of 34850 mi of roads in Wales, 1576 mi are trunk roads (including 135 mi of motorways and as of 2015 350 mi of dual carriageway).

+In 2023, the Welsh Government announced it was expecting more interventional schemes would be required in the future to tackle long-standing air quality issues.
+This could be possibly road pricing on some of Wales' trunk roads, like London's ULEZ.
+Although, a minister stated there are no current plans to introduce them.
+Starting in March 2023, the Welsh Government were drafting a bill to expand their powers to implement road pricing, should they need it.